 What better way than to enjoy the beautiful New York outdoors with a camping trip at Watkins Glen State Park Six Nation Campground.

 Contributed by Rachel and Dana of Traveling Found Love

-Mongaup Pond is one of the best places to go camping in upstate New York!
+Mongaup Pond is one of the best places to go tent camp on the East Coast!
 It is located in the Catskills region of New York.

 There are many campsites for camping at Mongaup Pond and hiking trails that go around the pond and out to the surrounding areas.
 Exploring this beautiful green oasis is definitely one of the most magical things to do during the summer time!